rajneeshhajelanet-byte/Workshop/workshop_1.md

 ### B5.
 Model Evaluation

 - **Hallucination detection**: does the answer contain claims not supported by the retrieved context?
 - **Groundedness**: can every claim in the output be traced back to a source chunk?
-(Directly relevant to PayerIQ — a generated STTM/FRD *must* be grounded in the actual source documents, not invented.)
+(Directly relevant to IQ — a generated STTM/FRD *must* be grounded in the actual source documents, not invented.)
 - **Evaluation harnesses**: automated test sets of (question, expected-answer-properties) pairs run against the pipeline on every change.
 - **LLM-as-judge**: use a strong LLM to score another LLM's output against a rubric (relevance, correctness, tone) — cheap, scalable, but has known biases (favors verbose answers, its own family's style) worth naming if asked.